Marco Bustos: Valour FC

 On May 7, 2019, Bustos signed for his hometown club, Canadian Premier League side Valour FC.

 Pacific FC

 On January 30, 2020, Bustos signed with Pacific FC.
 He made his debut on August 15 against the HFX Wanderers, netting a goal in a 2–2 draw.
 In his final match of 2020, Bustos scored twice and assisted twice in the first half to finish the season with five goals and three assists.
 Bustos continued with Pacific for the 2021 Canadian Premier League, and on July 10 he scored two goals against York United FC, making him the Canadian Premier League's all-time leading goalscorer, with 15 goals in three years between Valour and Pacific.
+The same year, he suffered a knee injury while playing for the club.

 After the conclusion of the 2022 season, Bustos joined Major League Soccer side Toronto FC on trial.
 In January 2023, Pacific announced Bustos would be departing the club, following the expiration of his contract.